dataunitylab/relational-playground/README.md

 - Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
 Follow the instructions in [“Adjusting Your Text Editor”](https://webpack.js.org/guides/development/#adjusting-your-text-editor).
 - If your project path contains parentheses, try moving the project to a path without them.
 This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).
 - On Linux and macOS, you might need to [tweak system settings](https://github.com/webpack/docs/wiki/troubleshooting#not-enough-watchers) to allow more watchers.
 - If the project runs inside a virtual machine such as (a Vagrant provisioned) VirtualBox, create an `.env` file in your project directory if it doesn’t exist, and add `CHOKIDAR_USEPOLLING=true` to it.
-This ensures that the next time you run `npm start`, the watcher uses the polling mode, as necessary inside a VM.
+This ensures that the next time you run `yarn start`, the watcher uses the polling mode, as necessary inside a VM.

 If none of these solutions help please leave a comment [in this thread](https://github.com/facebook/create-react-app/issues/659).

-### `npm test` hangs or crashes on macOS Sierra
+### `yarn test` hangs or crashes on macOS Sierra

-If you run `npm test` and the console gets stuck after printing `react-scripts test` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebook/create-react-app#713](https://github.com/facebook/create-react-app/issues/713).
+If you run `yarn test` and the console gets stuck after printing `react-scripts test` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebook/create-react-app#713](https://github.com/facebook/create-react-app/issues/713).

-We recommend deleting `node_modules` in your project and running `npm install` (or `yarn` if you use it) first.
+We recommend deleting `node_modules` in your project and running `yarn` first.
 If it doesn't help, you can try one of the numerous workarounds mentioned in these issues:

 - [facebook/jest#1767](https://github.com/facebook/jest/issues/1767)
 - [facebook/watchman#358](https://github.com/facebook/watchman/issues/358)